DCA254/DCA254/README.md

 aspiring be a Web Developer
-im learning HTML, CSS, Javascript, SQL , and python i know how to speak portuguese and russian
+im learning HTML, CSS, Javascript, SQL and Python i know how to speak Portuguese,English and Russian